VegaDeftwing/OpGuidesHugoSrc/content/unpublished/tokipona.md

 {{< smalltext >}}**Translated:** The stars are charging for you</br>\* Dothraki has it's own writing system as well; however, from what I can tell there are no good fonts supporting it and I don't want to embed an image for it. {{< /smalltext >}}

 Constructed languages or "conlangs" tend to [come in many varieties](https://en.wikipedia.org/wiki/Constructed_language#Planned,_constructed,_artificial), ranging from the very-pretty-but-nearly-useless, to the very-ugly-but-nearly-useless.
 From an artistic perspective - ignoring toki pona's writing systems<a class="ptr">(1)</a>, just the actual sound and "vibe" of the words - toki pona is... middling?
-Like, it's not the prettiest language when spoken aloud and the vast majority of the time people just use the Latin ("normal") alphabet, so, why then am I devoting a page on my website to it?
+Like, it's not the prettiest language when spoken aloud and the majority of the time people just use the Latin ("normal") alphabet, so, why then am I devoting a page on my website to it?

 Well, let me answer a question with a question: if you were making a language, what would you do?
 How many words would it have?
 What sounds would the language use?
 For context, English has - according to multiple Google results that are all very wrong for a huge variety of reasons - 171,146 words and 44 phonemes (that is, distinct sounds).